Published in Low Vision

 Initially, the primary focus was assisting those with low vision, but with time, children's binocular vision assessments and general optometry became part of the practice.

-Joanne divides her time between her private low vision and pediatric optometry work and digital accessibility training, both in-person and online.
+Joanne divides her time between her private low vision and pediatric optometry work, digital accessibility user training (both in-person and online) and remote low vision practitioner coaching for optometrists.

 Joanne Kalil, B Optom